tech-otaku/cloudflare-dns/README.md

 <br />

-NOTE: This example uses the `-a` option which supresses the prompt asking to confirm deletion.
+NOTE: This example uses the `-a` option which suppresses the prompt asking to confirm deletion.

 <br />